 New York is one of the premiere hunting destinations in the United States.
 The SAFE Act will have no impact on most hunters in New York, nor will it detract in any way from the state’s rich tradition of hunting.

 Initiatives are under way to support and expand hunting opportunities for hunters in our state.
-Governor Cuomo announced NY’s Open for Hunting and Fishing program in an effort to improve recreational activities for in-state and out-of-state sportsmen and sportswomen and to boost tourism opportunities throughout the state.
+NY’s Open for Hunting and Fishing program improves recreational activities for in-state and out-of-state sportsmen and sportswomen and to boost tourism opportunities throughout the state.
 This initiative includes the streamlining of hunting and fishing licensing and reducing license fees, improved access for fishing at various sites across the state, and increasing hunting opportunities in various regions.

 Frequently Asked Questions